 I was having lunch with my instructor after watching some 7 odd hours of Mundials action when the subject of promotions came up.
 You see, at our academy, we hold promotions twice a year.
 We hold one following the worlds and then another in December.
-We started talking about who was going to be promoted and the like when he implied that I was going to get promoted as well.
+We started talking about who was going to be promoted and the like when he implied that I was going to get promoted to a BJJ purple belt as well.

 Befuddled, I anxiously asked, “Wait, you mean I am getting promoted too?”
 He matter of factly said, “Yes.”
 As if it was a forgone conclusion.